FEUP-ESOF-2020-21/open-cx-t6g3-its/README.md

     Given an existing session code
     When I insert the code
     And I tap the "connect" button
-    Then I have access to the session
+    Then I have joined the session
 ```

 Value and effort